amirhnajafiz/apaxos/README.md

 # APAXOS

 This project is a distributed transaction management service.
+The goal is to replicate transactions over various number of nodes, keep the data consistant, and tolerate node failures.
+To achive these goals, we are going to use `PAXOS` consensus protocl.
+However, we are going to modify this protocol to handle multiple values in a single instance.

+## System's flow

-Clients send their transactions to servers (there is user-level sharding that manages each client's account on one single machine).
-These servers store them inside a local storage as a block of transactions.
-After that, they try to run each transaction.
+Clients send their transactions to servers (there is user-level sharding that map each client's account to one single machine).
+Servers store them inside a local storage as a block of transactions.
+After that, they run each transaction.

-They are going to run `apaxos` consensus protocol when a client sends a request that has an amount more than the current balance of the client.
-By running this protocol, a leader node collects all logs, forms a huge block of transactions (or a list of transaction blocks), and replicates them over servers.
+They are going to run `apaxos` consensus protocol when a client sends a request that has an amount more than the current balance of that client.
+By running this protocol, a leader node collects all other node's transactions and forms a huge block of transactions (or a list of transaction blocks).
+Then it replicates them over other servers.

-Then, as the majority of servers get that list of blocks, each server starts running these transactions and stores them in a persistante storage.
+Finally, as the majority of servers get that major block, each server starts running these transactions and stores them in a persistante storage (in our case its `MongoDB`).

-## Components
+## System components

-The needed components to implement such system goes as follow:
+In this section, there is a list of the system components:

-- gRPC server
+- `gRPC` server
-  - get's requests from both other nodes and clients
+  - gets requests from both other nodes and clients
+  - contains a `apaxos` server, `transactions` server, and `liveness` server
+  - it uses a consensus module to run `apaxos` instances
-- proposer
+- `consensus`
+  - running an apaxos instance:
-  - send's propose request with a _ballot number_
+    1. sends prepare requests with a _ballot number_
-  - waits for the majority + a timeout perioud
+    2. waits for the majority/a timeout perioud
-  - collects all logs to create a _major block_
+    3. collects all transactions to create a _major block_
+    4. sends accept requests with a _major block_
+    5. waits for the majority/a timeout perioud
+    6. sends a commit message
-- acceptor
+  - handling input requests:
-  - get's propose requests and compare ballot number with _accepted num_
+    1. gets propose requests and compare ballot number with its own ballot number
-  - returns the promise with accepted num and _accepted val_
+    2. returns the promise with accepted num and _accepted val_ or its own transactions
-  - get's the commit request
-  - clears the block list
+    3. gets the commit request, clears the block list and executes the transactions
+- `database`
+  - connects to a `MongoDB` cluster
-- learner
+- `memory`
-  - does the transaction process to update the values
+  - uses local memory of the node to keep data
-  - returns the client response
+- `worker`
+  - runs backup tasks to keep track of node's states

+### System functions

+- new transaction file
+- new transaction
+- print balance (X)
+- print logs
+- print db
+- performance (latency, throughput)
+- aggregated balance (X)

-## Data types
+### Data types

 - Block
   - List of transactions (array of transactions)
-  - ID: server id of that block
-  - UID: a unique Id to check the block
-  - Seq number: provided by the server that has it
   - Ballot Number
 - Transaction
   - Sender
   - Reciever
   - Amount
+  - Sequence number
 - Major Block (Block List)
+  - Ballot Number
   - List of Blocks (array of blocks) ordered by their Ballot Number
 - Ballot Number
-  - Contains a N number and ID of server
+  - Contains a `N` number and `ID` of server

 ## Phases

 1. Propose, Promise, and Sync
 2. Accept, and Accepted
 3. Commit

-## Requests

 ### Propose